 Roll20 features a powerful set of drawing tools that you can use to do lots of things, like making notes on the tabletop or even quickly sketching out an entire map.
-The drawing tools are all located in the drawing tools button of the Toolbox.
+The drawing tools are all located in the drawing tools button of the Toolbar.

 The Freehand tool allows you to draw lines on the tabletop, similar to the way that a whiteboard works.
 Just select the tool, then click and drag anywhere on the tabletop to start drawing.

 The Shapes tool works similarly to the Freehand tool, but it allows you to quickly draw pre-made shapes.
 By default you'll draw a rectangle, but you can also hold down the Alt key while drawing to draw a circle instead.
 Holding the Shift key while using the Shapes tool will cause your shape to snap to the grid if one is enabled for the current page.

 After you activate the Freehand or Shapes tools, a secondary toolbar will appear.
 You can change the stroke color (1.) as well as the fill color (2.) and line width (3.) of your drawing by using the secondary toolbar here.